thedersen/backbone.validation/README.md

 When the model is validated all associated views with attributes from that model will validate its related elements.

+It is also possible to unbind each view separately without affecting other bindings.

 ### Binding to view with a collection

 For this to work, your view must have an instance property named *collection* that holds your collection before you perform the binding, or you can pass an optional collection in the options as shown in the example above.